See You on the Other Side (Korn album): Promotion

 The lead single, "Twisted Transistor", premiered on KDGE 102.1 FM The Edge in Dallas-Fort Worth, Texas, and was officially released to radio on September 27, 2005.
 Brent Decker e-mailed the disc jockey of the night, Ayo, with a request to play the rumored single.
 The band also did a See You on the Other Side world tour to heavily promote the album, which included a special performance of "Here to Stay" on a plane from London to New York City.

 Music

-The album shows Korn retaining their typical nu metal style, but also combining elements of genres such as industrial, gothic rock, new wave, electronic/electronica, and funk.
+See You on the Other Side sees Korn adding elements of genres such as industrial, gothic rock, new wave, electronic/electronica, and funk.
+Additionally, the album had contributions by pop production team The Matrix, who had previously worked with pop acts like Avril Lavigne, Britney Spears, and Shakira.